sickozell/SickoCV/README.md

 There are 4 clock dividers/multipliers up to 256x each with theirs PW control.
 Right click on the display to quick select the desired division/multiplication.

-The metronome can be setup via the TEMPO knob or with a right click on the display.
+The metronome setting is controlled by the METER knob or with a right click on the display.
-Audio click is activated with its button and volume can be adjusted with the knob from 0 to 200%.
+Audio click is activated with CLICK button and volume can be adjusted with the knob from 0 to 200%.
 BEAT and BAR outputs are always active and give a 1ms trigger.

 #### Context Menu